peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 ### WithTraps
     public EContext WithTraps​(int traps)
 Copies this EContext with Traps set to the given value.
+(Also sets HasFlags on the copy to <code>True</code>, but this may change in version 2.0 of this library.).

 **Parameters:**